feureau/Feureau-Digital-Library/900 History & geography/950 History of Asia/959 Southeast Asia/Indonesia/Mona Lohanda - The Kapitan Cina of Batavia.md

-LOT ) 5 3

-The Kapitan Cina of Batavia | 1837 - 1942
+# The Kapitan Cina of Batavia | 1837 - 1942

-MONA LOHANDA
+Mona Lohanda

-Presented to the School of Oriental and African Studies University of London for the Degree of Master of Philosophy January 1994 ProQuest Number: 11010540
+Presented to the School of Oriental and African Studies University of London for the Degree of Master of Philosophy January 1994

-All rights reserved

-INFORMATION TO ALL USERS The quality of this reproduction is dependent upon the quality of the copy submitted.

-Inthe unlikely event that the author did not send a complete manuscript and there are missing pages, these will be noted.
-Also, if material had to be removed, a note will indicate the deletion.

-ProQuest.

-ProQuest 11010540 Published by ProQuest LLC (2018).
-Copyright of the Dissertation is held by the Author.

-All rights reserved.
-This work is protected against unauthorized copying under Title 17, United States Code Microform Edition © ProQuest LLC.

-ProQuest LLC.
+ProQuest Number: 11010540

-789 East Eisenhower Parkway P.O.
-Box 1346

-Ann Arbor, MI 48106 — 1346 ABSTRACT

-This study examines the kapitan Cina institution in Batavia, its place in the Dutch East Indies administration, and the role played by the Chinese officers in their own community.
+the Dutch East Indies administration, and the role played by the Chinese officers in their own community.
 The Chinese inhabitants of Batavia and the Dutch practice of segregation are considered in chapter 1, devoted to describing the plurality of Batavia’s population under the VOC.
 Chapter 2 traces the original concept of the kapitan system, dating back to the pre-colonial indigenous kingdoms of the archipelago.
 It indicates that the kapitan institution was an indigenous arrangement, later adopted by western colonists to rule the non-indigenous inhabitants of the colony.
 The main focus of this study is in the last five chapters.
 Chapter 3 examines the establishment of the kapitan Cina, or Chinese officers, its nature, structure and relationships with the local authority of Batavia.
 The Chinese officers were members of the Chinese Council through which the local Chinese administration was performed.
 This is considered in chapter 4, on the Chinese Council.
 Chapter 5 considers the role of the Chinese officers in the context of the Chinese movement from the early twentieth century, and the changing attitude of the Dutch towards the Chinese.
 Given that Chinese officers were wealthy members of their community, given the significant role played by the Chinese in the colonial economy, the economy aspect of the Chinese officership is discussed in chapter 6, which also examines the peculiar position of Batavia in Dutch economic policy and practice.
 The last chapter discusses the Dutch plan to abolish the institution of the Chinese officers in Java and Madura, except the Batavian Chinese officers.

+## Content

+Abstract 2

-CONTENT page Abstract 2 Acknowledgement 5 Preface 7 Notes on Transliteration 12 1 The Population of Batavia under the VOC, 1619-1800 13 The Background 13 The Vreemde Oosterlingen or Foreign Asiatics 17 The Natives 39 From Kasteelplein to Waterlooplein 44 2 The Early History of the Kapitan System 48 The Sources 49 The Sahbandar 54 The Early Kapitan of Batavia 66 3 The Institution of Chinese Officers 72 The Structure of the Institution 75 The Chinese Officers 85 The Chinese Administration and the Local Authority of Batavia 100 4 The Chinese Council of Batavia 105 The Establishment 106 The Management of Chinese Affairs 108 The Council and its Financial Management 116 The Council and the Officers 123 5 The Officers and the Chinese Political Movement 131 The Tiong Hoa Hwee Koan 134 The Chung Hwa Hui 151 The People's Council and the Question of Netherlands Subjects 168
+Acknowledgement 5 Preface 7 Notes on Transliteration 12 1 The Population of Batavia under the VOC, 1619-1800 13 The Background 13 The Vreemde Oosterlingen or Foreign Asiatics 17 The Natives 39 From Kasteelplein to Waterlooplein 44 2 The Early History of the Kapitan System 48 The Sources 49 The Sahbandar 54 The Early Kapitan of Batavia 66 3 The Institution of Chinese Officers 72 The Structure of the Institution 75 The Chinese Officers 85 The Chinese Administration and the Local Authority of Batavia 100 4 The Chinese Council of Batavia 105 The Establishment 106 The Management of Chinese Affairs 108 The Council and its Financial Management 116 The Council and the Officers 123 5 The Officers and the Chinese Political Movement 131 The Tiong Hoa Hwee Koan 134 The Chung Hwa Hui 151 The People's Council and the Question of Netherlands Subjects 168

 The Early Chinese Turbulences of 1912-1913 186 6 The Chinese Economy of Batavia 205 Batavia Revenue-Farms 206 The Chinese Officers and Revenue Farming 221 Batavia's Private Lands 233 Dutch Policy of Private Land Repurchase 252 7 The End of the Chinese Officers 261 The Heart of the Matter 261 The Dutch Government's View and Plan 265 The Chinese Response 270 Measures for Measures 279 Batavia: the Exception 288 Concluding Remarks 299